Share Options and Separation

 Before considering how the law answers these two (2) questions it is important to understand what a share option is and the terminology surrounding options.

-A share option is the right to buy a share or defined quantity of shares, at a specified price (the “exercise price” aka the “strike price”).
+A share option is the right to buy a share of a defined quantity of shares, at a specified price (the “exercise price” aka the “strike price”).
 As the name suggests it is not an obligation to purchase.
+See what Forbes has to say here in their article: Dividing Stock Options And Restricted Stock In Divorce

 There are two varieties of share options namely:

-- American options, which are the most common form, and allows for the option to be exercised at any time up to a specified date (the “expiration date”); and
+- American options, which are the most common form, and allow for the option to be exercised at any time up to a specified date (the “expiration date”); and

-- European options which allow for the option to only be exercised on the expiration date.
+- European options allow for the option to only be exercised on the expiration date.

 The exercise date refers to the date on which the option is exercised, that is, the shares are purchased by the employee that is the subject of the option.

-What is the difference between property and a financial resource?
+What is the difference between property and financial resources?

 The consequences of this distinction are that as an asset, the Court has the power to make orders with respect to property (pursuant to sections 79 and 90SM of the Family Law Act 1975 (Cth)).
 A financial resource however can only be considered when deciding on a just division of the rest of the property.
 At best it may result in an adjustment of property to the other separating party.
 Nonetheless how the Court treats share options can be critical when large portions of the net matrimonial pool are tied up as financial resources.